 Events:

 I believe we can help the sport grow with participation from the industry by having planned events all around the country to formally introduce people both kids and adults to mellow easy to ride bikes, these bikes are our BUNNY HILL I believe there should be classes equivalent to a PW50 for older kids and adult beginners.
 Not everyone is lucky enough to get started riding dirt bikes at a young age.
-And I absolutely believe that we can grow the sport by filling in missing areas such as that.
+I absolutely believe that we can help grow the sport by filling in missing areas such as that.
 Fill a void.
 Smaller mellower easy to ride safer bikes are still being produced.
 They are also much cheaper and a heck of a lot of fun to ride and race against others that are on the same type of bike.
 Give most 10 year old's a couple XR75s and a corner track in a field and they will run the tanks dry.

 These bikes still exist, And mini motocross is actually on the rise organically, there are some parts of the country where it is growing big time.
 I have seen kids having back yard races with with more bikes on the gate than some classes at the local Mx tracks these days and that is without their being any big national campaigns or any type of governing body putting a national focus on mini moto.